graipher/bluewalker/README.md

 Use `-broadcast` command line flag to start bluewalker in _broadcaster_ mode and use `-adv-data` (and, optionally `-scan-resp` to set Scan Response) option to set the advertising data.

+To send advertisements using _random address_, use `-random-addr` -option to set random address to use.

 The advertising data, when given with `-adv-data` (same applies also for Scan Response data given with `-scan-resp`), needs to be given as one or